siggib007/PiVault/README.md

 fetch : fetch a specified key
-clippy : put specified key value on the clipboard passwd : Change the password
+clippy : put specified key value on the clipboard passwd : Change the password totp : Displays TOTP code for the secret stored at the specified key
 ```

 Here are some examples: